shumatepf/FileTransfer/README.md

 Save files with suffixes that match suffixes in the `mydirectories.h` header.
 Suffixes must begin with a hyphen in order to be properly read.

+There must be 5 directories.
+If unused, change the suffix to "-null" and the path to an empty string.

 Files must be saved to the designated source folder.
 Run the program and files will be sorted to corresponding folders based on their suffixes.